ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

        noarchive=False,
    )

-Then generate the executable form the .spec file
+And generate the executable form the .spec file

 .. code:: console